mozilla/vuln2bugs/README.rst

 When vuln2bugs runs, it will:

-- Check for the current vulnerabilities found per asset and per team (autogroup in MozDef).
+1. Check for the current vulnerabilities found per asset and per team (autogroup in MozDef).
-- Check no prior bug exists, if none do, create a new bug to the configured team.
+2. Check no prior bug exists, if none do, create a new bug to the configured team.
-  - Attach a list of vulnerable hosts (currently 2 attachments: CSV and "detailed")
+  a.
+Attach a list of vulnerable hosts (currently 2 attachments: CSV and "detailed")
-  - Indicate the due date and set some whiteboard tags
+  b.
+Indicate the due date and set some whiteboard tags
-- If a bug exits, check if it needs updating.
+3. If a bug exits, check if it needs updating.
-  - Update attachments if more or less vulnerabilities have been found since last run.
+  a.
+Update attachments if more or less vulnerabilities have been found since last run.
-  - Remind on the bug if it's paste due date (SLA) and set a NEEDINFO flag.
+  b.
+Remind on the bug if it's paste due date (SLA) and set a NEEDINFO flag.
-  - Close the bug if all vulnerabilities have been fixed.
+  c.
+Close the bug if all vulnerabilities have been fixed.

 Vuln2bugs is expected to run after each vmintgr run (see https://github.com/ameihm0912/vmintgr/).